 Why not make the bass buttons the same size as the buttons on the RH side?
 While this is possible if the intention is to use the thumb for a greater span of notes, it also means that the span becomes smaller than before when you don't use the thumb.
 This is because bigger buttons have to be spaced further apart.
 Since using the thumb on any other rows than the very first one seems somewhat uncomfortable, the ordinary smaller buttons would be recommended.

 The proposed accordion would be a perfect companion to Nydana's alternative notation, called Modulo notation.
 To make full use of a free bass accordion like this, good sheet music arrangements can be a great help.

 The following PDFs show the button layouts for the accordion that would have only chromatic layouts in both hands.
-The bass could be built as a simplified version of an existing converter accordion model.
 The reeds of the higher voice in the bass should be adapted for best performance when used together with the lower reeds: that is, apart from being two octaves above the lower reeds, their primary task should be to enhance the lower reeds.
 For this reason they should be rather soft and mellow.

 The same PDF, but with Italian note names:

 The SaLaTa version:

 SaLaTa and Modulo Notation are provided by Nydana